vapor/docs/fluent/model.md

 ### ID

 The first required property is an identifier.
 This property will contain the identifier when the model is fetched from the database.
-If it is nil, it will be set when the model is saved.
+If it is `nil`, it will be set when the model is saved.

 ```swift
 final class User: Model {